The sophomore guard scored a career-high 27 points and No. 21 Purdue beat IUPUI 86-61 on Sunday night for Painter’s 300th victory.

-The number-three seeded Indiana Tech men’s basketball team was upended by sixth-seeded Aquinas 87-57, in a Wolverine-Hoosier Athletic Conference (WHAC) Quarterfinal contest on Thursday evening at the Schaefer Center.
+The No. 11-ranked Indiana Tech women’s basketball team defeated Lourdes, 81-36, in Wolverine-Hoosier Athletic Conference (WHAC) action on Saturday afternoon at the Schaefer Center.